Power Tools Market Size and Share

 Competitive Landscape

-The market remains moderately concentrated.
+The power tools market remains moderately concentrated.
 Stanley Black & Decker, Bosch, and Techtronic Industries collectively dominate premium price tiers but face share erosion from agile Chinese entrants employing regional assembly and price leadership.
 DEWALT’s POWERSHIFT cordless system promises up to 60% emissions cuts and has garnered high-profile innovation awards.

 Bosch advances an open-platform battery alliance covering over 300 tools, reinforcing ecosystem stickiness.
 Techtronic Industries booked record USD 14.6 billion sales in 2024, leveraging Milwaukee’s contractor loyalty and tapping AI-driven data-center construction.